skill-forger/git-training/01. Version Control/README.md

 2. **Staged (tracked)** A temporary area where you place the changes you want to include in the *next* commit.
 You can stage individual files or specific changes within a file.
 3. **Committed:** Where Git permanently stores the version history as **commits**.
-   4**Pushed:** When a commit is pushed into a remote repository, usually via pull/merge request.
+4. **Pushed:** When a commit is pushed into a remote repository, usually via pull/merge request.

 ### Commit